Soul Power (film): Music, background, and Black Power

 Music played on stage makes up about half of the running time.
 The rest comprises documentary clips about the event, including footage of the musicians, and behind-the-scenes planning, such as the stage set-up.
 The DVD release also includes longer clips with jam sessions and interviews with local citizens.

 James Brown performs at the beginning of the film and sings two songs in the end; another of his performances is included as a bonus feature on the DVD.
 Brown is also shown behind the scenes, and the musicians are seen mixing with the boxers.
 In one scene, Ali has a short, humorous sparring match with Philippé Wynne of The Spinners.

 Many of the artists express their views about Black Power and their role in it.
 Muhammad Ali is seen before the fight speaking about imperialism and the like, as well as about how important it is for the movement that he win.
 Comparing New York City with Kinshasa, Ali calls NYC the "real" jungle.

+Reception

+On the review aggregator website Rotten Tomatoes, 85% of 73 critics' reviews are positive.
+The website's consensus reads: "Featuring some incredible performances from many 70s soul legends, Soul Power is an exhilarating snap-shot of a bygone era."